DrDarkShadow/docs-repo/markdown/random_module_two.md

 ## Overview

-The `count_vowels` function calculates the total number of vowels within a given input string in a case-insensitive manner.
+The `count_vowels` function counts the total number of vowels within a given string in a case-insensitive manner.

 ## parameters